-2. Select the Brush tool from the toolbar (or press the letter [B]).
+2. Select the Brush tool from the toolbar.

 Look at the options at the bottom of the toolbar.
 You may need to show buttons in 2 columns to be able to see all of them if they don't fit on your screen.
 Note that depending on the options selected, some of the icons may look the same so move your mouse over them until you see your tool tip to make sure you're selecting the right one.